 We were reminded of the fact when we traveled a day ago and were on the road for 24 hours.
-The trip only usually takes 14 hours, but traffic in the Philippines, as you may already know, is the worst.
+The trip only usually takes 14 hours (even faster now for people from Southern Luzon like us, thanks to the new Skyway and TPLEX), but traffic in the Philippines, as you may already know, is the worst.
 We got stuck for two hours in a remote area because a trailer truck toppled over and the local government did not attend to it right away.
 So, that’s the Philippines in a gist for you.

 Unpleasant experiences aside, it’s nice to be back here.
 It’s still quiet and overcast, but there’s nothing good food can’t make pleasant.
 We had miki and brownies from Cindy’s this afternoon (UPDATE: Cindy’s has closed), and I was reminded of how happiness can be found in simple things.

 What to do in Aparri

 We come here to visit family, so we mostly just stay at my husband’s family home and eat home-cooked meals.

 If you’re a tourist, however, the honest answer is not much.
 Aparri is quite small — Aparri East, at least, but I can’t really say how Aparri West looks like and what it has to offer because I haven’t been there yet.
 My husband says it’s like a different town altogether.

 So what can you do here?
 You can see the other end of the Cagayan River, which is the longest river in the Philippines, at the Punta Pier.
 There, you’ll also see where the river meets the sea (the Babuyan Channel, to be exact).

 There’s a park right across the municipal hall where you can take photos and just enjoy street food from your childhood (hotcakes, corn, popcorn, and more).